nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 TestMain.cpp
 ```

-**Note:** TesterBase.* and GTestBase.* files can be removed. these will be regenerated when the unit test builds.
+**Note:** TesterBase.* and GTestBase.* files can be removed.
+These will be regenerated when the unit test builds.

 The functions of the files are: